14 Heartwarming Stories of Nurses Who Went Above and Beyond Their Call of Duty

 Doubly happy day

 A Fort Worth couple rushed to North Hills Hospital when the soon-to-be mother started having contractions.
 While his girlfriend, Brandi, was waiting for an epidural, James Anderson vaguely told her he needed to go to the store.
 Little did she know he was asking the nurses to help him spontaneously marry Brandi before the baby was born.
 One nurse called her dad, who was a preacher, while the dad-to-be ran out to buy a ring.
 (Learn the not-so-romantic history of engagement rings.)
-At the surprise wedding ceremony, with their six-year-old son as a ring bearer.
-About half an hour after tying the knot, baby Janelle was born, according to CBS DFW.
+At the surprise wedding ceremony, their six-year-old son was a ring bearer, and about half an hour after tying the knot, baby Janelle was born, according to CBS DFW.

 In sickness and health

 A bad fall that broke several bones left Betty Hughes, who had Alzheimer’s, in Mount Auburn Hospital in Cambridge, Massachusetts, barely hanging on.
 Later that month, her husband of 68 years, Arthur, had a heart attack.
 The couple was originally in different units in the hospital, but nurses found a hospice room where they could both stay, according to WSBTV.
 Betty passed away just one day before Arthur, but the couple stayed side-by-side in their final days, thanks to the hospital staff.